mcraepv/Salud/README.md

 # Salud! [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Salud! was a labor of love for its creators.
-We had about a week and a half to build it, and in that time we learned and implemented Angular and JSON Web Token authentication.
-We also built our database from scratch using MySQL and Sequelize, and used ngBootstrap for front-end styling.
+In the week and a half we had to build Salud!, we learned and implemented both Angular and JSON Web Tokens.
+We built our database from scratch using MySQL and Sequelize, and used ngBootstrap for front-end styling.
 The idea grew from a desire to have a lightweight, unintrusive way to find and save our favorite cocktail recipes.
-We hope that this app makes the good times better for all who use it!
+We hope this app makes the good times better for anyone who uses it!

 ## Live Site